Ankr-network/ankr-docs/docs/build-blockchain/bas/architecture/overview.md

 ---
-title: BAS Architecture
+title: Overview
-id: architecture
+id: overview
 ---

+# BAS Architecture

 BAS is a modular framework for creating BSC-compatible sidechains.